-- Fish Species Proportion of Population Rating Rationale Impacted Rating Kokanee Moderate risk of entrainment and abundant in the reservoir.
-However, juveniles and adults are able Low to escape velocities up to a certain distance from the spillway (>50 m).
+Fish Species Proportion of Population Impacted Rating Rating Rationale Kokanee Low Moderate risk of entrainment and abundant in the reservoir.
+However, juveniles and adults are able to escape velocities up to a certain distance from the spillway (>50 m).
 While large numbers of Kokanee (1,747) were found in the spillway plunge pool, it is unclear if they swam up into the spillway or were entrained.
 Species remains abundant in Ootsa Lake area of the Nechako Reservoir, despite decades of spillway operation.
 May use the pelagic habitat near the spillway but low likelihood of being entrained through the bottom opening gates.
 Entrainment may be occurring at low levels but unlikely to cause a population decline on its own.
-Low Moderate risk of entrainment and high abundance in the reservoir.
-Also, adults use deeper waters Northern Pikeminnow that may experience higher velocities through the bottom opening of the gates.
+Northern Pikeminnow Low Moderate risk of entrainment and high abundance in the reservoir.
+Also, adults use deeper waters that may experience higher velocities through the bottom opening of the gates.
 However, despite three fish salvages only 5 individuals were captured out of 1,106 fish, representing <1% of the catch.
 Entrainment not likely to be resulting in a population decline given the high abundances captured despite decades of spillway operations.
-Rainbow Trout Low Moderate risk of entrainment but low abundance in the reservoir.
+Moderate risk of entrainment but low abundance in the reservoir.
 Unlikely to be subject to high velocities at the spillway gate opening at the bottom of the reservoir since the species is usually found higher in the water column.
 Further, it has the highest swimming speed of the three species to escape entrainment.
-This, entrainment not likely to be resulting in a notable population decline. - Table 13.Proportion of population impacted rating for the Skins Lake Spillway.
+This, entrainment not likely to be resulting in a notable population decline.